jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca51
+id: 5d8a4cfbe6b6180ed9a1ca50
-title: Part 114
+title: Part 113
 challengeType: 0
-dashedName: part-114
+dashedName: part-113
 ---

 # --description--

-Create a new `const` named `legendTitle` and use it to `append` a `thead` to your `legend` variable. `thead` is used with the HTML table element and is for the top row of the table.
+Set the `font` to `12px verdana` using the `style` function.

 # --hints--